 TOTUS TUUS (Latin for Totally Yours) is a fun and energetic parish based summer catechetical program for both grade school age children and middle and high school youth.
 TOTUS TUUS gathers together college students and seminarians from across the United States onto teaching teams of four in order to train them and send them out on the road to spread the Good News of Jesus Christ in various participating parishes throughout the Archdiocese of Cincinnati.
-The teachers’ youthfulness, energy, and ability to witness to the Faith make them particularly effective with children and young adults.
+The missionaries’ youthfulness, energy, and ability to witness to the Faith make them particularly effective with children and young adults.

 The methodology, structure, content, and enthusiasm of Totus Tuus is concerned not only with teaching the Faith, but also igniting the hearts of the team members and the young people they encounter.
 The result has been the formation of young adults who continue to dedicate themselves to the Church’s mission of evangelization along with many vocations to the priesthood and religious life.

 Totus Tuus, a Latin phrase meaning “Totally Yours,” was the motto of Pope Saint John Paul II.
 Taken from St. Louis de Montfort’s True Devotion to Mary, phrase it signifies our desire to give ourselves entirely to Jesus Christ through Mary.
 It also expresses our effort to give our all to every young person we encounter.
 Through the teams’ example of joy and service, the youth see that these men and women are on fire with the Catholic Faith and long for the same thing in their lives.